5-inch/54-caliber Mark 45 gun: Guided shell

-The HVP was renamed to the Gun-Launched Guided Projectile (GLGP) for the Electromagnetic Railgun project.
-In 2022, the United States Department of the Navy terminated GLGP Research and Development.
+Within the electromagnetic railgun program, the HVP was later redesignated as the Gun-Launched Guided Projectile (GLGP).
+In 2022, the U.S. Department of the Navy terminated GLGP research and development.

-In 2024, the U.S. Navy resumed developmental testing of the Hypervelocity Projectile (HVP) manufactured by BAE Systems USA.
-The HVP is a saboted round, and is also under development in a U.S. Army contract; the sabot size is larger for the Army version (155mm) but the projectile is common to the HVP developed for the U.S. Navy Mk45 guns, only in a smaller sabot (5"=127mm) for the Navy.
+In 2024, the Navy resumed developmental testing of the Hypervelocity Projectile, manufactured by BAE Systems USA.
+The HVP is a saboted projectile also being developed under a U.S. Army contract.
+While the Army variant uses a larger 155 mm sabot, the projectile body is common to both services; the Navy version employs a smaller 5-inch (127 mm) sabot compatible with Mk 45 guns.